 Next, go to Settings > General > Accessibility > AssistiveTouch and turn Assistive Touch on.
 Now your child can use all their fingers or just one finger to do complicated moves on the screen.
 More on this below.

-Finally, go to Settings > Notification Center and turn everything off.
+Finally, go to Settings > Notifications and turn everything off.
+Click "edit" in the top right corner of the screen and move everything that is listed in "include" to "do not include."
 Yes, this means you won't be receiving a notification when someone mentions you on Twitter or your friend comments on your Facebook status, but it also means your child won't be interrupted by these notifications when they are concentrating on an app and learning new skills.
-Next, click "edit" in the top right corner of the screen and move everything that is listed in "include" to "do not include."
-This makes doubly sure that none of your apps will try to get your attention while your child is working with the iPad.

 Now your iPad is ready for some fun stuff!